IoT Security Needs to be Prioritized

 It’s also been shown that many baby monitors on the market can be easily hacked, allowing third-parties to watch the live video feeds or harvest video clips stored online.
 Beyond the extreme creepiness of someone watching your personal moments, hacking video cameras or even smart thermostats can tell a third-party whether you’re home, making it easier to burglarize.

 In addition to breaches of privacy, digital attacks can also threaten personal safety.
-Security researchers Charlie Miller and Chris Valasek have demonstrated the ability to hack a Jeep Cherokee in motion, even shuting off the breaks and accelerator.
+Security researchers Charlie Miller and Chris Valasek have demonstrated the ability to hack a Jeep Cherokee in motion, even shutting off the breaks and accelerator.

 “Miller and Valasek’s full arsenal includes functions that at lower speeds fully kill the engine, abruptly engage the brakes, or disable them altogether.
 The most disturbing maneuver came when they cut the Jeep’s brakes, leaving me frantically pumping the pedal as the 2-ton SUV slid uncontrollably into a ditch.
 The researchers say they’re working on perfecting their steering control — for now they can only hijack the wheel when the Jeep is in reverse.
 Their hack enables surveillance too: They can track a targeted Jeep’s GPS coordinates, measure its speed, and even drop pins on a map to trace its route.”